 Graphite India Ltd operates through three segments: Graphite and Carbon, Steel and Others.
 Its products include graphite electrodes, impervious graphite equipment, speciality products, carbon products, glass reinforced plastic pipes and high speed & alloy tool steel.

 The company’s manufacturing facilities are spread across 6 plants in India and it has also got a 100% owned subsidiary at Nuremberg, Germany, by name Graphite COVA GmbH.
+As of today’s date, this is Graphite India share price.

 Where does Graphite India Ltd. get most of its money from?